Thorstein Veblen: Legacy

 Veblen's work has also often been cited in American literary works.
 He is featured in The Big Money by John Dos Passos, and mentioned in Carson McCullers' The Heart Is a Lonely Hunter and Sinclair Lewis' Main Street.
 One of Veblen's PhD students was George W. Stocking Sr., a pioneer in the emerging field of industrial organization economics.
 Another was Canadian academic and author Stephen Leacock, who went on to become the head of Department of Economics and Political Science at McGill University in Montreal.
 The influence of Theory of the Leisure Class can be seen in Leacock's 1914 satire, Arcadian Adventures with the Idle Rich.

+Veblen's writings have also drawn criticism.
+In 1919, H. L. Mencken published The American Language, partly a critique of linguistic prescription in studies of British English, partly a defense of linguistic prescription in American English.
+That same year, he wrote that Veblen's works were "incomparably tangled and unintelligible," and that "in brief, he stated his hollow nothings in such high, astounding terms that inevitably arrested and blistered the right-thinking mind."
+Veblen "started off with a gratuitous and highly dubious assumption, proceeded to an equally dubious deduction, and then ended with a platitude which begged the whole question."
+In the same essay, Mencken revived his criticism of "socialist" authors, yet protested the deportation of immigrant "socialists" during the First Red Scare.
+At the height of Roaring Twenties conceptions of "liberal and enlightened countries", Mencken subsequently reflected on the events of 1919 as "indicative of the strength of capitalism under democracy", celebrating the divide-and-conquer results of conflict between those he previously labeled "Veblenists" and those who cited praise and protection of American English as reasons to undermine civil liberties.
+Mencken then articulated a premise underpinning his shifting ideas: only the "Democratic man can understand the aims and aspirations of capitalism."

 Veblen goods are named for him, based on his work in The Theory of the Leisure Class.